judka-uriel/uriel-book/uriel_en.md

 The process of writing down the Written Torah was not completed at once.
-The narrative portion began with the recording of past events: the history following the creation of the world, the deeds of the patriarchs, and up to the exodus from Egypt had been transmitted orally for many centuries before being fixed in the Written Torah.
+The narrative portion began with the recording of past events: the history following the creation of the world, the deeds of the Patriarchs, and up to the exodus from Egypt had been transmitted orally for many centuries before being fixed in the Written Torah.
 Subsequently, the narrative portion during the wandering in the wilderness was updated with descriptions of events that